akshayrdeodhar/CoqZIter/report.md

 [^2]: We shall refer to $f$ as the _original expression_ and $f'$ as the _replacement expression_.

-3. Enable (TODO: new theorem proofs) by:
+3. Enable more proofs of the same kind by:
-    - Define primitives for expressing intervals and iterators.
+    - Defining primitives for expressing intervals and iterators.
-    - Lay the foundation for a Coq library of results about bounds and transformations.
+    - Laying the foundation for a Coq library of results about bounds and transformations.
     - Extracting results repeatedly used in Coq proofs as independent Lemmas.
-    - Document proof and tactic usage patterns that commonly occur in proofs of the above two kinds.
+    - Documenting proof and tactic usage patterns that commonly occur in proofs of the above two kinds.

-##z

-The rewrite rules that we set out to prove will _not_ give significant performance improvements in standard CPU-based loop nests.
-In a sense, they are analogous to strength reduction, or induction variable elimination.
-The rules that we select are different from these optimizations due to the following factors-

-1. Unlike strength reduction, which merely reduces expensive arithmetic operations in a loop nest, these are built to be applied in a reconfigurable scalar datapath with a limited number of stages, with some operations being _unavailable_.
-In some cases, such transformations are necessary for a buffer to _fit_ within a given number of memory units, while in others, they eliminate operations which are incomputable on the hardware.

-2. Because the workloads being compiled have long runtimes, this is a situation where a longer compile time can be traded off for better performance at runtime.[^1]

-[^1]: Note that Coq itself _does not execute_ at compile time.
-The compile time overhead is due to the fact that the compiler will carry out a dataflow-style bounds analysis pass for establishing the intervals within which values of variables lie, and carry out multiple precondition checks before replacing an arithmetic expression with another (cheaper) expression.

-3. These rules are primarily concerned with _iterators_, _intervals_, and the _division_ and _modulo_ arithmetic operations.

 # Solution Overview